jhonygiraldo/GraphTRSS/README.md

 - - - -
 ## References

 - This repository builds upon, thus borrows code from [gspbox](https://github.com/epfl-lts2/gspbox) and from the paper "Qiu, K., Mao, X., Shen, X., Wang, X., Li, T., & Gu, Y. (2017).
 Time-varying graph signal reconstruction.
 IEEE Journal of Selected Topics in Signal Processing, 11(6), 870-88".
+Therefore please consider citing the following papers if you use this repository:

-- Please consider citing the paper "Qiu, K., Mao, X., Shen, X., Wang, X., Li, T., & Gu, Y. (2017).
+- Qiu, K., Mao, X., Shen, X., Wang, X., Li, T., & Gu, Y. (2017).
 Time-varying graph signal reconstruction.
-IEEE Journal of Selected Topics in Signal Processing, 11(6), 870-88" if you use this repository.
+IEEE Journal of Selected Topics in Signal Processing, 11(6), 870-88

-- Please also consider citing the two following papers if you use the deterministic sampling methods:
+- Perraudin, N., Paratte, J., Shuman, D., Martin, L., Kalofolias, V., Vandergheynst, P., & Hammond, D. K. (2014).
+GSPBOX: A toolbox for signal processing on graphs. arXiv preprint arXiv:1408.5781.

+- We also use code from [Blue-Noise](https://github.com/jhonygiraldo/Blue-Noise-Sampling-on-Graphs) and from the paper "Anis, A., Gadde, A., & Ortega, A. (2016).
+Efficient sampling set selection for bandlimited graph signals using graph spectral proxies.
+IEEE Transactions on Signal Processing, 64(14), 3775-3789." for the deterministic sampling methods.
+Therefore, if you use the codes of deterministic sampling please consider citing the following papers:
 - Parada-Mayorga, A., Lau, D. L., Giraldo, J. H., & Arce, G. R. (2019).
 Blue-noise sampling on graphs.
 IEEE Transactions on Signal and Information Processing over Networks, 5(3), 554-569.
 - Anis, A., Gadde, A., & Ortega, A. (2016).
 Efficient sampling set selection for bandlimited graph signals using graph spectral proxies.
 IEEE Transactions on Signal Processing, 64(14), 3775-3789.